sframe-wg/sframe/draft-ietf-sframe-enc.md

 In both temporal and spatial scalability, the SFU may choose to drop layers in order to match a certain bitrate or forward specific media sizes or frames per second.
-In order to support the SFU selectively removing layers, the sender MUST encode each layer in a different frame.
+In order to support the SFU selectively removing layers, the sender MUST encapsulate each layer in a different SFrame ciphertext.

 ## Video Key Frames